 - making a decision that no further action will be taken.

-We will notify the affected person or entity in writing within 30 days of the outcome of the investigation, giving reasons for the decision.
+We will notify the practitioner in writing within 30 days of the outcome of the investigation, giving reasons for the decision.

 We are required by law to notify:

-Most decisions following an investigation are reviewable in the AAT.
-However, decisions to take no further action, issue a written caution or apply to the Federal Court for an order for payment of a penalty or an injunction are not.
+Tax practitioners can apply to the Administrative Appeals Tribunal (AAT) for a review of most decisions following an investigation.
+However, decisions to take no further action, issue a written caution or apply to the Federal Court for an order for payment of a penalty or an injunction are not reviewable in the AAT.